tanzilzubair/open_weather_api_client/README.md

 All of the fields in the JSON response from the OneCall API endpoint are present in the OneCallWeather class, and can be found in this package's API docs.

 ## TODOs:
-- [ ] Better docs
+- [x] Better docs
+- [x] Reduce dependencies
 - [ ] Unit tests
 - [ ] Support for the Geocoding endpoint
 - [ ] Support for the 5 Day Forecast endpoint
 - [ ] Support for the Air Pollution endpoint
 - [ ] Support for the Weather Maps 1.0 endpoint (Including widgets to render the map)
-- [ ] Comment the entire codebase
-- [ ] Implement system to support user selected accuracy levels for unit conversions
+- [ ] Full support for error handling, including edge cases
-- [ ] Implement more unit settings
+- [x] Implement more unit settings

 ## Note
 This package does not support the endpoints of the API that require a membership to query, partly because I don't have an API key with the required memberships and partly because not many people use the paid parts of the API.

-That being said, if you do have an API key associated with an account with he required memberships, please do send a pull request if you can, as it would really help the project out tremendously.
+That being said, if you do have an API key associated with an account with the required memberships, please do send a pull request if you can, as it would really help the project out tremendously.

 You can also contact me if you do have an account with the required clearance but do not have the time to contribute, and are willing to generate an API key for me to use (solely for the few calls needed to test out the code for the premium endpoints, of course)